AboutThatYak/Cell-Based-Water-Rendering-Tutorial/README.md

-# FAST Cell-Based Stylized Water
+# FAST Cellular Stylized Water

 Want to make a cool, stylized-water shader for your Gamemaker game but don't know how?
 Want to give your players the ability to splash fluids anywhere in the game world? (don't take that the wrong way) Then I've got a tutorial for you!